 Lucy’s Favorite Summit County Elopement Locations

 Hold on to your butts!
 I’m about to reveal my favorite Summit County Elopement locations!
 The area comprises the towns of Keystone, Dillon, Silverthorne, Breckenridge, Frisco, Copper Mountain, Blue River, and Heeney.
 Accessible by a 1 to 2 hour drive from Denver airport, this area is popular and for good reason.
 High mountain passes, stunning lake hikes, and drive-up mountain views are all over.
 It’s one of my favorite places to plan and shoot elopements in Colorado.
 Read on to get inspired by the many great locations here, and contact me below to start planning!

 Seasons To Elope in Summit County

 Summer is paradise here in Summit county.
 It’s hiking season and my personal favorite for a summit county elopement.
 Summer brings clear mornings, afternoon thunderstorms and dramatic skies at sunset.
 It’s a great time to be photographed under the stars and with wildflowers.
 In fall, summit county is a very popular destination for leaf peeping.
 Because of its proximity to Denver, the weekends in September are packed with autumn lovers.
 Winter brings massive amounts of skiers and riders to Summit.

 The eastern gate of Summit County is Loveland Pass.
 At over 11,900 feet, it’s the highest paved road in the US that’s open year round.
+If you want a mountain view elopement, a Loveland Pass Elopement is for you!
 The northern gate is the seldom-visited Ute Pass, with a huge view of the rugged peaks of the Eagles Nest Wilderness.
 Vail pass to the west is another huge climb, and the unpaved road leads to epic trailheads in the summer.
 The southernmost point of Summit county is over Hoosier pass.
 Hoosier is also a hiking destination – and great for snowmobiling to big mountain views in the winter.
 There are many more passes with various degrees of accessibility ranging for jeeps and 4x4s.
 See an elopement on Boreas pass here!

 Breckenridge Elopement Locations